architg0409/Home_Security_System/README.md

 # Home_Security_System
 * Home Security System using Arduino.
-* cpature images of the intruder.
+* Captures image of the intruder.
 * Prerequisites : Good Knowledge ofInternet Of Things.

 ## Softwares Used: